 She is the creator, producer, writer, director and star of the hit comedy web series Gold Stars, a web series with an all-female comedian cast about unlikely best friends, being legitimately broke, weirdo craigslist jobs, gender, sexual orientation, and sometimes ghosts.
 The show has received tons of praise, namely from co-creator of MTV’s Daria, Susie Lewis, who praised the show saying, “It warms my heart when young, talented women continue to create and write stories about strong females.
 Like and follow this show.”
 She also serves on the board of advisers for the Women In Comedy Festival, where she frequently performs and teaches their most popular writing workshop.

-She is also the producer and host of monthly Tinder Live! comedy variety show at The PIT that the Village Voice called their Best Indie Comedy Pick Of The Week, calling it “a treasure trove of ridiculous tips, tricks, and swipe etiquette” as well as the producer and host of podcast Are You Afraid Of The Snark? where she and comedians and writers from The Onion, The Colbert Report, VH1, MTV, and even former cast members themselves to join in mocking the 1990′s Nickelodeon TV show Are You Afraid Of The Dark? in the form of a podcast.
+She is also the creator, producer, and host of monthly Tinder LIVE! with Lane Moore comedy variety show at The Knitting Factory that has received critical praise from Time Out New York, Brooklyn Paper, Flavorpill, Brokelyn, Brooklyn Magazine, and Brooklyn Vegan listed it as their critic’s pick, calling it “a treasure trove of ridiculous tips, tricks, and swipe etiquette” as well as the producer and host of podcast Are You Afraid Of The Snark? where she and comedians and writers from The Onion, The Colbert Report, VH1, MTV, and even former cast members themselves to join in mocking the 1990′s Nickelodeon TV show Are You Afraid Of The Dark? in the form of a podcast.
 Listeners can then sync up the running commentary track with each episode.
 It is the greatest.

 Her comedy has been featured and praised by SplitSider (“some of the most incisive, cutting, and honest comic takes about the darkest issues we face as Americans”), The Village Voice, IFC, Funny Or Die, Time Out New York (“Lane Moore is a formidable wit”), Rooftop Comedy, VenusZine, The Frisky, Poets & Writers, SXSW Comedy Festival, The ACLU, Comediva, NY Daily News, The Boston Globe, and The Huffington Post, who called her “one of the funniest people on Twitter”.